 The Prize: If poetry serves one purpose, it is to encourage us to look at the world anew with the fresh eyes of a young child.
-This activity challenges our students to read new meaning into familiar things and to put their own spin on the language they encounter in the world around them, all while reinforcing the student’s grasp on poetic conventions.
+This activity challenges our students to read new meanings into familiar things and put their own spin on the language they encounter in the world around them, reinforcing the student’s grasp on poetic conventions.

 2. Story Chains

-The Purpose: Writing is often thought of as a solitary pursuit, and for this reason alone it can be seen as a particularly unattractive activity by many of our more gregarious students.
-This fun activity not only exercises students’ understanding of writing structures, but engages them in some fun, creative collaboration too.
+The Purpose: Writing is often thought of as a solitary pursuit.
+For this reason alone, it can be seen as a particularly unattractive activity by many of our more gregarious students.
+This fun activity exercises students’ understanding of writing structures and engages them in fun, creative collaboration.

-The Process: Each student starts with a blank piece of paper and pen.
+The Process: Each student starts with a blank paper and pen.
 The teacher writes a story prompt on the whiteboard.
-You’ll find some great narrative writing prompts here.
-Each student spends two minutes, for example, using the writing prompt to kick start their writing.
+You’ll find some excellent narrative writing prompts here.
+For example, each student spends two minutes using the writing prompt to kick-start their writing.

 When they have completed this part of the task, they will then pass their piece of paper to the student next to them.
-Students then continue the story from where the previous student left off for a given number of words or paragraphs, or length of time.
+Students then continue the story from where the previous student left off for a given number of words, paragraphs, or length of time.

 If organized correctly, you can ensure students receive their own initial story back at the end for the writing of the story’s conclusion.

-The Prize: This fun writing activity can be used effectively to reinforce student understanding of narrative writing structures, but it can also be fun to try with other writing genres too.
+The Prize: This fun writing activity can be used effectively to reinforce student understanding of narrative writing structures, but it can also be fun to try with other writing genres.

-Working collaboratively can really motivate students to engage with the task as no one wants to be the ‘weak link’ in the finished piece.
+Working collaboratively motivates students to engage with the task, as no one wants to be the ‘weak link’ in the finished piece.
 But, more than that, this activity encourages students to see writing as a communicative and creative task where there needn’t be a ‘right’ answer.
-This encourages students to be more willing to take on creative risks in their work.
+This encourages students to be more willing to take creative risks in their work.

 3. Acrostic Associations

-The Purpose: This is another great way to get students to try their hand at writing poetry – a genre that many students find the most daunting of all.
+The Purpose: This is another great way to get students to try writing poetry – a genre that many students find the most daunting.

 The Process: Acrostics are simple poems whereby each letter of a word or phrase begins a new line in the poem.
 Younger students can start off with something very simple, like their own name or their favorite pet and write this vertically down the page.

-Older students can take a word or phrase related to a topic they have been working on, or that they have a special interest, in and write this down the page before beginning to write.
+Older students can take a word or phrase related to a topic they have been working on or have a particular interest in and write it down on the page before beginning to write.

-The Prize: This activity has much in common with the old psychiatrist’s technique of word association.
+The Prize: This activity has much in common with the old psychiatrist’s word association technique.
 Students should be encouraged to riff on ideas and themes generated by the focus word or phrase.
-They needn’t worry about rhyme and meter and such here, but the preset letter for each line will give them some structure to their meanderings and require them to impose some discipline on their wordsmithery; albeit in a fun, and loose manner.
+They needn’t worry about rhyme and meter and such here, but the preset letter for each line will give them some structure to their meanderings and require them to impose some discipline on their wordsmithery, albeit in a fun and loose manner.

 4. The What If Challenge

-The Purpose: This challenge helps encourage students to see the link between the posing of interesting hypothetical questions and the creation of an entertaining piece of writing.
+The Purpose: This challenge helps encourage students to see the link between posing interesting hypothetical questions and creating an entertaining piece of writing.

 The Prize: Students are most likely to face the terror of the dreaded Writer’s Block when they are faced with open-ended creative writing tasks.